The San Diego Zoo is located in San Diego, California. It opened in 1916.

 Bus tours of the zoo began on weekends in 1926 and continue to this day.

-Belle Benchley had been hired as a temporary bookepper at the zoo during 1925.
+Belle Benchley had been hired as a temporary bookkeeper at the zoo during 1925.
 But by 1927 she was executive secretary.
-This post effectively makes her zoo director a post which she would be formerly granted a few years later.
+This post effectively made her zoo director a post which she would be formerly granted a few years later.
 She held this post till 1953.

 In 1932 the San Diego Zoo came under threat from a $100,000 tax bill charged by the county assessor.
 To collect this, he attempted to auction the property and animals.
 This was unsuccessful and as such the property became the state’s but they refused management of the zoo and as such it returned to the society.

 In 1934 the zoo’s finances received a boost when the city passed a proposition giving the zoo 2 cents from every $100 they collected in property tax.